rahafahmad89/Precision-for-prediction/README.md

 If you use this code, please cite:

 Ahmad, R.M., Mohamad, M.S., Ali, B.R.
-"Precision in Prediction: Tailoring Machine Learning Models for Breast Cancer Missense Variants Pathogenicity Prediction", [Preprint Manuscript, 2025].
+"Precision in Prediction: Tailoring Machine Learning Models for Breast Cancer Missense Variants Pathogenicity Prediction", [Ready for submission, 2025].

 ## 🔐 License